Beginner level

 Informal garden styles are the mainstay of gardeners.
 They are usually a style that's picked up on because they are somewhat relaxed and are usually developed over time little by little.
 However, this iterative process can also lead to lazy garden design!
 When done well, it can be a relaxed and intriguing design style; when done badly it's loose, uninspired and limp.
 This article guides you to avoid the latter with careful planning and attention to detail.
 Come on let us get planning!

 Informal Gardens are probably the most common garden style.
-An informal garden is less restrictive than, say a formal garden in their design symmetry.
+An informal garden is less restrictive than, say a formal garden in its design symmetry.
 Informal gardening can free you from restrictions such as having any detailed horticultural or design knowledge.

-Thus allowing you to ‘have a go’ at gardening when you first start out, which is exactly what you should be doing, and I wholeheartedly support gardeners getting started with any form of gardening.
+Thus allowing you to 'have a go' at gardening when you first start out, which is exactly what you should be doing, and I wholeheartedly support gardeners getting started with any form of gardening.
+Let's delve into informal garden design styles.

 Some claim informal garden design provides more freedom for boundaries and allows planting to provide the structure rather than hard landscaping.
 They can also be thought of as 'more natural' looking.